Transcendental Meditation: History

 The Transcendental Meditation program and the Transcendental Meditation movement originated with their founder Maharishi Mahesh Yogi and continued beyond his death in 2008.
 In 1955, "the Maharishi began publicly teaching a traditional meditation technique" learned from his master Brahmananda Saraswati that he called Transcendental Deep Meditation and later renamed Transcendental Meditation.

 The Maharishi initiated thousands of people, then developed a TM teacher training program as a way to accelerate the rate of bringing the technique to more people.
 He also inaugurated a series of tours that started in India in 1955 and went international in 1958 which promoted Transcendental Meditation.
 These factors, coupled with endorsements by celebrities who practiced TM and claims that scientific research had validated the technique, helped to popularize TM in the 1960s and 1970s.
-By the late 2000s, TM had been taught to millions of individuals and the Maharishi was overseeing a large multinational movement.
+In 1984, the phrase "Transcendental Mediation" was trademarked by the Maharishi Foundation, LTD. By the late 2000s, TM had been taught to millions of individuals and the Maharishi was overseeing a large multinational movement.
 Despite organizational changes and the addition of advanced meditative techniques in the 1970s, the Transcendental Meditation technique has remained relatively unchanged.

 Among the first organizations to promote TM were the Spiritual Regeneration Movement and the International Meditation Society.
 In modern times, the movement has grown to encompass schools and universities that teach the practice, and includes many associated programs based on the Maharishi's interpretation of the Vedic traditions.
 In the U.S., non-profit organizations included the Students International Meditation Society, AFSCI, World Plan Executive Council, Maharishi Vedic Education Development Corporation, Global Country of World Peace, Transcendental Meditation for Women, and Maharishi Foundation.
 The successor to Maharishi Mahesh Yogi, and leader of the Global Country of World Peace, is Tony Nader.